AGFA SnapScan e50 Driver Download (Official)

 AGFA Drivers

 The SnapScan e50 is a scanner manufactured by AGFA.
-If your scanner is not able to handle multiple pages, can't access the automatic document feeder or simply won't scan, you may need to update the driver.
-This version of "scanwise1_7_e50.exe" is rated (5 out of 5 stars) based on 629 downloads and 15 reviews.
+Modern scanners may support hardware acceleration features, such as GPU-assisted image processing or direct memory access (DMA).
+Updated drivers can take advantage of these hardware capabilities, offloading certain tasks from the CPU and improving overall performance.
+This can result in faster scanning speeds and reduced system load.
+This version of "scanwise1_7_e50.exe" is rated (5 out of 5 stars) based on 632 downloads and 15 reviews.
 It has been installed successfully by our users on PCs running Windows XP.
 The total disk space used for this update is 9.9 MB.

 15 Ratings (see all reviews)